Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 2. It is called in "EXECUTE" phase by the SessionManager
 if it made a partial display update request.
 In this phase it draws to the update area it had requested.
-### An activity-handler's activity specific data
-An activity-handler typically has some activity specific data that it manipulates.
-Data structures for this activity-specific data are designed
-and stored in an ActivityHandlerExtension structure.
-The base ActivityHandler struct contains a ptr to a union of ActivityHandlerExtension structs.
-A specific ActivityHandler defines their own ActivityHandlerExtension struct
-and adds it to this union.
-Since the base ActivityHandler struct is passed to the intent-handler functions
-All intent-handlers of an activity-handler can access activity-specific data through it.